-The Fire Museum of Maryland has the third largest collection on display of any fire museum in the world.
+The Fire Museum of Maryland has the fifth largest collection on display of any fire museum in the world.
 Among its collection are 45 antique fire apparatus, memorabilia, fire-fighting equipment, models, and photographs.

 The Fire Museum offers thought-provoking, educational tours, and outreach programs for all ages, birthday parties, engine rides, and special events where visitors can see the apparatus in action.
 Children can dress up in turnout gear, and climb on a 1938 Mack Engine in the Discovery Room.
 Among the hands-on activities, they can ring the bell on an engine, run the lights, and pull a hose up into the hose tower, and much more!